Reformedkoala/261-Labs/Set2/L2E/README.txt

 Run the executable through the debugger.
 Perform the following steps.
 For each step, add the command that performs that task.

 1a.
-Add a breakpoint inside the print_result() function.
+Add a breakpoint inside the print_result() function. b calculator_functions.cpp 13

 1b.
 What different in how we need to specify the breakpoint compared to L2D?
+Which file it is in

 2. Run the program, requesting to add 4 and 5